There are seven billion people in the world and one soul mate out there somewhere for you to find, right?

 - Knee, C. R., Patrick, H., Vietor, N. A., Nanayakkara, A., & Neighbors, C (2002).
 Self-determination as growth motivation in romantic relationships.
 Personality and Social Psychology Bulletin, 28(5), 609-619.

-About the author: Dr. Bjarne Holmes is Associate Professor and the Program Director for Psychology at Champlain College in beautiful Burlington, Vermont (come study with us!!).
+Dr. Bjarne Holmes is Associate Professor and the Program Director for Psychology at Champlain College in beautiful Burlington, Vermont (come study with us!!).
 His research focuses on attachment, well-being, health, relationship attitudes and beliefs, and the role of media influence on social identity in young adults.
 Dr. Holmes is an Associate Editor of the Journal of Social and Personal Relationships and he produces the journal's podcast series,"Relationship Matters" (download the podcasts for free here).
 He's also a regular contributor to the web page Science of Relationships (read his articles here).
 Dr. Holmes is available for media interviews, expert commentary, or consulting.